Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Reading monitored data
 ----------------------
-Reading an event file (for ex: mon_data/mon_L3_00/llc_occupancy) would show the current snapshot of LLC occupancy of the corresponding MON group or CTRL_MON group.
+Reading an event file (for ex: mon_data/mon_L3_00/llc_occupancy) would show the woke current snapshot of LLC occupancy of the woke corresponding MON group or CTRL_MON group.